What is single sign-on and how do I set it up on my workplace plan?

 What’s single sign-on?

-Nowadays, almost every website, service or app requires you to have a username and password to gain access.
+Nowadays, almost every website, service or app requires you to have a sign-in and password to gain access.
 With so many passwords to remember things can get confusing.

-With single sign-on you’ll have one sign-in to Retiready, and you’ll not need to sign in separately to ARC if you want to do any transactions once you've set it up.
+With single sign-on you’ll have one sign-in to Retiready, and you’ll not need to sign in separately to ARC if you want to do any transactions.

 Setting up your single sign-on